core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 similar purpose and also defines use of the Max-Age option to indicate a back-off period after which a client can try the request again.

-While server may not be able to response to a one kind of request, it may be able to respond to a different request, even from the same client.
+While a server may not be able to response to a one kind of request, it may be able to respond to a different request, even from the same client.
 Therefore the back-off period applies only to similar requests.
-For the purpose of this document, a request is similar if it has the same method, Request-URI, and payload.
-Also if a client is sending a sequence of requests that are part of the same series (e.g., a set of measurements to be processed by the server) they are considered similar even if request payloads may be different.
+For the purpose of this response code, a request is similar if it has the same method, Request-URI, and payload.
+Also if a client is sending a sequence of requests that are part of the same series (e.g., a set of measurements to be processed by the server) they can be considered similar even if request payloads or URIs may be different.
+Because request similarity is context-dependent, it is up to the application logic to decide how similar requests should be suppressed.

 The 4.29 code is similar to the 5.03 "Service Unavailable" {{RFC7252}}
 code in a way that the 5.03 code can also be used by a server to